Skip to article frontmatterSkip to article content

 Ellipsoids vs. Spheres

-The earth is not round, instead it is an irregular ellipsoid known as a an oblate spheroid where the poles are slightly flatter.
-Spherical trigonometry uses a unit sphere, so working on Earth and without additional corrections, the measurements will contain up to 0.3% (22 km) when assuming the Earth is a perfect sphere (see more).
+The earth is not round, instead it is an irregular ellipsoid known as a an oblate spheroid where the poles are slightly flatter and the equator bulges out.
+Spherical trigonometry typically assumes that calculations are occurring on a perfect sphere.
+For much of history this approximiation was accurate enough to allow ships to find their way to ports, but with increasingly technologically advanced and precise tools (like satellites) this discrepancy becomes more and more pronounced.
+Any calculation on Earth that assumes the planet is a perfect sphere, and without additional corrections, will contain an error up to 0.3% (22 km) (see more).

-For the purpose of this notebook we will be taking advantage of two geodesic Python packages:
+For the purpose of this notebook we will be taking advantage of two geoscience Python packages:

 import pyproj